 But besides the important nutrients like B vitamins, Vitamin E, Magnesium, Potassium, Iron and many more, it’s the fibre content which is important: Fibre slows down the absorption of carbohydrates and helps you feeling fuller for longer.
 It supports your digestion and balances your cholesterol levels and blood pressure.

 So if you are choosing wholegrain or wholemeal products, you should be able to support your health.
 But sadly, in the UK, there is no legally binding amount of wholegrain that needs to be added to a product in order to be called ‘wholegrain’.

-That means, if you go and buy a product labelled wholegrain or wholemeal, you may end up with only a tiny amount of wholegrain added!
+That means, if you go and buy a product labelled wholegrain, you may end up with only a tiny amount of wholegrain added!

 I find this quite shocking!